software-rebels/ReviewLinkageGraph/README.md

 ## Overall
 This is a replication package for the paper "The Review Linkage Graph for Code Review Analytics: A Recovery Approach and Empirical Study", published in ESEC/FSE2019.

+## Code Review Datasets for Future Studies
+Our review datasets on Gerrit review platform are available.
+If you use our datasets in your work, please ensure your work cites this paper in a publication.
+The citation information is as following:

 ## Review Linkage Extraction

 ## Linkage Type Analysis